 The British Council run IELTS for UKVI and IELTS Life Skills at our campus in Chelmsford.
 You can register for one of these tests at the British Council website.

 There are 3 steps you need to follow to register:

 1 Apply online: make an application at our online registration system.

-3 Pay: our fee for 2016 is £150 and for 2017 is £160.
+3 Pay: our fee for 2017 is £160.
 This can be paid at our online payment store using a credit or debit card.
 Alternatively if you would prefer to pay by cheque/postal order, please make it payable to 'Anglia Ruskin University' and post it to our office in Cambridge.
 Cash payments can only be made in person at our office.